rM-self-serve/webinterface-onboot/README.md

 - the device within the tablet that handles the ethernet connection

 xochitl:
-- the ReMarkable ereader/ewriter executable binary
+- the ReMarkable ereader/ewriter executable binary file at /usr/bin/xochitl

 ### Webinterface-Onboot